Cricket: Both sides in Australia dispute hail Aussie Rules deal

-SYDNEY Cricket Australia and the player's union have both hailed a new deal signed by the country's professional Australian Rules footballers as backing their cases in a bitter pay dispute.
+SYDNEY (Reuters) - Cricket Australia and the player's union have both hailed a new deal signed by the country's professional Australian Rules footballers as backing their cases in a bitter pay dispute.

 Australia's top cricketers face being locked out unless a new memorandum of understanding is struck between Cricket Australia and the Australian Cricketers' Association (ACA) before the end of the month.